arnefmeyer/mousecam/README.md

     - image registration (via fiji/imagej)
     - extraction of head orientation
 * **parts**: 3D models (openscad/stl) and building instructions for the head-mounted camera system

+This page is now also organized in a [website format](https://arnefmeyer.github.io/mousecam)

 ## Head-mounted camera code